malengatiger/kasietransie_nestjs_new_age/README.md

 NodeJS with NestJS

 ## Description
 This is the backend app for the Kasie Transie Platform.
 Largely responsible for managing the data for the Platform.
+Executes on instances of Google Cloud Run.

 <img width="1143" alt="Screenshot 2025-02-20 at 19 37 49" src="https://github.com/user-attachments/assets/bb6c1148-2624-498d-8a1a-a2ddbd5de84c" />